erxson/Bruhfuscator/README.md

 * Run the `-beta` jar

 **Before using:**
-* Ambien MUST be ran with Java 8+
+* Popuskator MUST be ran with Java 8+
-* Ambien should not be used alongside or with other obfuscators???
+* Ambien should not be used alongside or with other obfuscators (you sure, iiiiris???)

 Run the jar using the `--create-config` argument to create a base config